NateB-n8b/tswow-mod-legacy-pvp-titles/README.md

 # Legacy PVP Titles: A TSwow Mod by NateB-n8b
 Bringing back the Legacy PvP Titles for all to enjoy.
-The title is automatticaly given to the player once they reach to total number of kills for each rank.
+The title is automatically given to the player once they reach to total number of kills for each rank.

 ## Files Needed
 * livescripts/titles/legacy-pvp.ts